linazoo/third-phase/week-1/monday.md

 - Challenge: [Sinatra to Rails](../../../../sinatra-to-rails-pick-1-of-3-challenge)

   Be sure to use this: [Cool Shit in Rails](../resources/cool-shit-in-rails.md)

-- Lecture: Rails Q & A
+- Breakout: Rails Q & A

 ### After Hours